Just in time for Valentine’s Day, these Easy Dark Chocolate Truffles will make your sweetheart swoon…only four ingredients to truffle heaven!

 - Heat the heavy cream until it is simmering.
 You can heat it on the stove or in the microwave.

-- Add the butter, if using, to the chocolate and pour the heavy cream evenly on top.
-Let the warm cream and chocolate sit for 5 minutes.
-Add the vanilla extract and stir until the chocolate has completely melted.
+- Add the butter to the chocolate and pour the heavy cream evenly on top.
+Cover and let the warm cream and chocolate sit for 5 minutes.
+Add the vanilla extract (or other flavoring) and stir until the chocolate has completely melted.
 Place a piece of plastic wrap directly on the surface (to avoid condensation) and refrigerate for 1-2 hours.
-Tip: Pour into a flat shallow dish, such as an 8 x 8-inch baking pan, so the mixture evenly and quickly sets.
+Tip: Pour into a flat shallow dish, such as an 8- x 8-inch baking pan, so the mixture sets quickly and evenly.

 - Cover tightly and store truffles at room temperature for 3-4 days or in the refrigerator for up to 2 weeks.
 Truffles taste best at room temperature.